 | Quality metrics | Stable or improved |

-TELUS, a leading communications technology company, demonstrates this impressively: teams created over 13,000 custom AI solutions and delivered engineering code 30% faster.
-With an average saving of 40 minutes per AI interaction, over 500,000 working hours were saved in total.
-However, these efficiency gains must be safeguarded by a resilient security architecture.
+TELUS, a leading communications technology company, shows this clearly: its teams built over 13,000 custom AI solutions and delivered engineering code 30% faster.
+At an average saving of 40 minutes per AI interaction, that adds up to more than 500,000 working hours saved in total.
+These efficiency gains, however, have to be safeguarded by a resilient security architecture.

 Security at Machine Speed

-In an environment of autonomous threats, a "security-first" architecture is critical for survival.
-Companies are facing a "dual-use" challenge.
+In a landscape of autonomous threats, a "security-first" architecture is critical for survival.
+Companies now face a "dual-use" challenge.

-While AI agents allow attackers to scale, they simultaneously enable cyber defence at machine speed.
-Those who only implement security as an afterthought will lose against automated offensive systems.
+While AI agents let attackers scale, they also enable cyber defence at machine speed.
+Anyone who treats security as an afterthought will lose to automated offensive systems.

 Security-First Architecture with Agent-Based Defence